lucashemi/voll/README.md

 ## Installation

-1. Configure the application.properties file in the api src folder and create a database with the configured name.
+1. Configure the application.properties file in the api/src/main/resources folder and create a database with the configured name and a user to login.
 Build and run the api.

 2. Go to the folder web-client/voll and run: